Zirak/jsh/README.md

 All messages to the native backend funnel down to `jsh.handleMessage`.

 ### Structure
+Frontend is in the `public/` directory; `/templates` and the rest are Google App Engine boilerplate.

 The directory structure is also of course copied directly from the dev tools' source.
 I don't quite get it either.
 It's a mess.